A powerful tool for medical schools

 For final year medical students, as an assessment-for-learning tool aimed at fostering clinical reasoning skills during clinical rotations.

 Longitudinal formative assessment is impactful in terms of learning efficacy and academic performance.
 Our proposal is to complement clinical rotations of final year medical students with virtual challenges based on real clinical cases.
 The point is to reinforce what the students already experience at the hospital so they can learn about common clinical presentations, diseases entities, key diagnostic studies, and procedures.
 Each case offers consistently organized content with useful documentation and clinical pearls that deliver savvy pointers by experts.
+You can choose whether to implement Practicum Script only in internal medicine or in internal medicine and paediatrics.

 As a progressive training tool to be applied in the final three years of the medical education, with an adapted proposal for each academic year.